ozzp/nisar-hdf5-gdalplugin/conda-build/tests/Verify_HDF5_ROS3.md

 Before running this script, you must have the following set up on your system.

 ### 1\.
-Python and Libraries
+Python Libraries

-You need a Python environment with the following libraries installed.
-You can install them using `conda` or `pip`.
+You need a Python environment with the following libraries installed:

-  * **`h5py`**: The library that provides the Python interface to the HDF5 library.
-It must have been compiled with S3 VFD support.
+  * **`h5py`**: Must be a version compiled with S3 VFD (Virtual File Driver) support.
-  * **`configparser`**: Used to read the AWS configuration files.
-(Included in standard Python 3).
+  * **`configparser`**: Included in the standard Python 3 library.

 ### 2\.
 AWS Configuration Files

-The script is designed to read credentials from the standard AWS configuration files located in your home directory (`~/.aws/`).
+The script reads credentials from the standard AWS configuration files located in your home directory (e.g., `~/.aws/`).
 These files must be structured correctly.

 **`~/.aws/credentials`**
-This file should contain only your secret credentials under the correct profile name.
+This file should contain your secret keys and tokens.

-*Example for the `saml-pub` profile:*
+*Example:*

 ```ini
 [saml-pub]